 If this is blocking you in any way, send us a note.

 Your Sync Inc database is read-only.
 Our mantra is "read from databases, write to APIs".
 For reads, you can bypass the hassle of HTTP and REST and just use SQL for data access.
 For writes, it makes sense to run mutations through the service provider’s validation stack and handle any validation or insert errors in your code.

 This is a one-way data flow: read from your Sync Inc database, write to the service’s API (e.g. Airtable or Stripe).

 To make this architecture work, we provide strategies around writes for each platform.

 For Airtable, you'll write to Airtable through our proxy.
 Our proxy applies the write to both Airtable and your Sync Inc database at the same time.
 You can read more about the proxy here.

-For Stripe, we provide a
+For all other platforms, we provide a

 Sync Inc provides you with a Postgres database that works seamlessly with the entire Postgres ecosystem - including ORMs.